-Scott was previously vice president and general manager of Global Customer Support & Software-as-a-Service at Hewlett Packard.
-Scott joined HP in 2007 as part of the $1.6 billion acquisition of Opsware (previously Loudcloud), where he was senior vice president of Customer Solutions.
-Scott joined Opsware shortly after the company’s founding and held numerous executive management positions including vice president of financial planning and vice president of corporate development.
+Scott was the first employee at Andreessen Horowitz and managed the firm’s growth from $300 million in AUM to more than $30 billion.
+Prior to joining the firm, Scott worked as vice president and general manager of software-as-a-service at Hewlett Packard.
+Before that, he held numerous executive management positions at Opsware, including senior vice president of global field operations, vice president of financial planning and vice president of corporate development.
 Prior to Opsware, Scott represented software companies in both financing and mergers and acquisitions transactions at Credit Suisse First Boston and Lehman Brothers.

-Scott graduated from Stanford University with a bachelor’s degree in public policy.
-He also graduated from Stanford Law School and is a member of the California Bar Association.
+Scott graduated Phi Beta Kappa from Stanford University with a bachelor’s degree in public policy with honors and distinction.
+He also holds a law degree with distinction from Stanford University and is a member of the State Bar of California.

 The public market situation for healthtech can seem pretty depressing.
 Recently IPOed healthtech stocks are underperforming the broader market, with some falling 95%+ from their IPO—meanwhile, more traditional companie...

 How we can improve the overall state of the IPO markets, economic growth, and retail access to capital.

 When we first met Chris Lyons eight years ago, he did not have the experience that most venture capital firms were looking for: early college days as a Cheesecake Factory server and Sound Engineer for So So Def, to launc...

 While we’ve long known that access to mental healthcare pales in comparison to physical healthcare coverage, the COVID-19 pandemic has further highlighted this gap.
 Despite the increase in prevalence of mental health n...

 This is a special episode of the a16z podcast — it’s an audio history, told through the voices of the a16z crypto team, about what crypto is, how it really works, and why it matters.
 This “innovation overvi...